 Before pancakes were made with wheat flour, they were made with corn meal.
 Native Americans used the overabundance of corn for a great number of dishes in early America and pancakes, also called johnnycakes, were one of those dishes.
 This vegan cornmeal pancake recipe is easy to make with familiar ingredients.
 This dairy-free pancake is made using soy milk instead of traditional milk and olive oil instead of butter.
 Serve these as you would regular pancakes, with a drizzle of maple syrup and a sprinkling of sugar and cinnamon if you'd like.
-More suggestions on toppings follow below in the preparation section.

 1. In a small mixing bowl, whisk together the soy milk, lemon juice, and olive oil, set aside.
 In another mixing bowl, sift together the remaining ingredients.
 Add the wet ingredients to the dry, mixing until just combined.
-(Tip: do not over-mix).